Fraud Blocker

 Ready to Make a Difference?

 If you’re inspired to help others reclaim their lives from addiction, now is the time to start.
 Becoming an RADT is your first step toward a rewarding and in-demand career in addiction counseling.
+With the demand for qualified SUD professionals growing across California, the professionals entering this field today are positioned to build meaningful, lasting careers.

 Be the reason someone finds hope.
 Your journey toward a career in addiction recovery starts now.